Interview by Salinah On Yeugo/

-Kevin Barrett, 21, from Powder Springs, Georgia, is our October photographer of the month winner.
+Kevin Barrett, 21, from Powder Springs, Georgia, is our October Photographer of the Month winner.
 He competed against three other photographers for this title, and his photo received the most votes.
-Kevin previously won the photographer of the week during the fourth week of October.
+Barrett previously won the Photographer of the Week during the fourth week of October.
 We love his drive and passion for photography.

-We interviewed Kevin to get to know him better as a photographer and to share his experiences and advice for all photographers to see.
+We interviewed Barrett to get to know him better as a photographer and to share his experiences and advice for all photographers to see.

-The photos in this gallery are Kevin’s original images.
+The photos in this story are Barrett‘s original images (© Kevin Barrett).

 What is the story behind the photos you’ve submitted?